AI Chess Lab AI Chess Software, research, lab notes, and durable public pages.

 Welcome to AI Chess

-A short launch note introducing the site structure: research, tools, static reference pages, and field notes.
+A short launch note introducing the site structure: software, research, static reference pages, and field notes.